SLO County unemployment rate dropped in May, still high

 San Luis Obispo County is ranked fifteenth out of 58 California counties for lower numbers of unemployed workers.
 SLO County’s unemployment rate is lower than the national average of 13 percent and the state’s 15.9 percent rate.

-In California, Lassen County is ranked number one with an unemployment rate of 1o percent and Mono County comes in on the bottom with an unemployment rate of 28.9 percent.
+In California, Lassen County is ranked number one with an unemployment rate of 10 percent and Mono County comes in on the bottom with an unemployment rate of 28.9 percent.
 Lassen County was one of the first counties in California to reopen amid the pandemic.

 The comments below represent the opinion of the writer and do not represent the views or policies of CalCoastNews.com.
 Please address the Policies, events and arguments, not the person.
 Constructive debate is good; mockery, taunting, and name calling is not.
 Comment Guidelines